WronaDEV/wrona.css/README.md

 # wrona.css

-CSS Framwork created by Wrona
+CSS Framework created by Wrona

 ### How to import?
 Just paste that code in head tag